 The previous section discussed insights gained by applying formalisms from various social and technological networks to biological networks.
-Such wide-ranging insights were possible only because in the abstract approach the detailed characterization of the nodes in the network was neglected.
+Such wide-ranging insights were possible only because the detailed characterization of the nodes in the network was neglected in the abstract approach.
 On the other hand, if details are added to the picture, insights about a system become more specific, and in a sense, more meaningful.
-However, it is typically harder to apply the same formalism equivalently to two different networks, characterized in this more detailed fashion.
-This situation is manifest when one tried to explain the scale-free degree distribution of various networks described above.
+However, it is typically harder to apply the same formalism equivalently to two different networks characterized in this more detailed fashion.
+This situation is manifest, for example, when trying to explain the scale-free degree distribution of various networks described above.

-Different mechanistic intuition for scale free structure
+Different mechanistic intuition for scale-free structure

-It is well known that the scale-free network topology can be arrived by two mathematically similar but conceptually different models.
+It is well known that the scale-free network topology can be derived using two mathematically similar but conceptually different models.
 The first is the preferential attachment model (Barabasi and Albert, 1999).
-The scenario can be illustrated by the hub and spoke system of the airline network.
+The scenario can be illustrated by the hub-and-spoke system of the airline network.
 Every time a new airport is created, the airlines have to balance available resources and customer satisfaction, i.e., the cost of adding a new flight and customer comfort due to connectivity between the new airport and a larger number of other airports.
-The most efficient use of these limited resources occurs if the new airport connects to pre-existing hubs in the network as it reduces the average travel time to any airport in the entire system – due to the small-world nature of scale-free networks.
-The model is called preferential attachment because the newly created nodes prefer to connect to pre-existing hubs in the network.
+The most efficient use of these limited resources occurs if the new airport connects to pre-existing hubs in the network as this reduces the average travel time to any airport in the entire system due to the small-world nature of scale-free networks.
+The model is called “preferential attachment” because the newly created nodes prefer to connect to pre-existing hubs in the network.

-The second model is duplication-divergence; it explains the evolution and growth of the World Wide Web.
-Here, a random pre-existing node and its associated edges are duplicated -- for example, to make a webpage for a new product listed on Amazon.com, one could use a template shared by an existing product (Evlampiev and Isambert, 2008).
+The second model is duplication–divergence and it explains the evolution and growth of the World Wide Web.
+Here, a random pre-existing node and its associated edges are duplicated—for example, to make a webpage for a new product listed on Amazon.com, one could use a template shared by an existing product (Evlampiev and Isambert, 2008).
 After duplication, the content of two nodes and their connections diverge but a proportion of their edges are likely to be shared (Pastor-Satorras et al., 2003).
-In fact, as its name suggests, the same duplication-divergence mechanism can describe the patterns and occurrence of “memes” in online media (Simmons et al., 2011).
-Such a duplication-divergence model is in a sense equivalent to the preferential attachment model since it is more likely for a hub to increase its connectivity, simply because it is more likely to be attached to a neighbor getting duplicated.
+In fact, as its name suggests, the same duplication–divergence mechanism can describe the patterns and occurrence of memes in online media (Simmons et al., 2011).
+Such a duplication–divergence model is, in a sense, equivalent to the preferential attachment model since it is more likely for a hub to increase its connectivity, simply because it is more likely to be attached to a neighbor that is being duplicated.
 However, it provides more intuition for biological networks via comparison.
-As gene duplication is one of the major mechanisms driving the evolution of protein families, scale-free behavior in the protein-protein interaction network was proposed to arise via duplication-divergence (Vázquez et al., 2003).
+As gene duplication is one of the major mechanisms driving the evolution of protein families, scale-free behavior in the protein–protein interaction network was proposed to arise via duplication–divergence (Vázquez et al., 2003).
 Of course, no model is perfect.
-Upon analyzing the structural interfaces involved in protein-protein interactions, one observes that there are differences in hubs that interact with many proteins by reusing the same interface versus those that simultaneously use many different interaction interfaces.
-The duplication-divergence model only applies to the former situation (with the duplicated protein reusing the same interface as its parent) (Kim et al., 2006).
+Upon analyzing the structural interfaces involved in protein–protein interactions, one observes that there are differences in hubs that interact with many proteins by reusing the same interface versus those that simultaneously use many different interaction interfaces.
+The duplication–divergence model only applies to the former situation (with the duplicated protein reusing the same interface as its parent) (Kim et al., 2006).